misakimichy/passMi/README.md

 ### Future Development
 #### Turn MVP into a real password manager.
+- Hook my application with Firebase for authentication.
 - Users can auto-generate passwords and those passwords are going to be stored in the database.
 Passwords are hashed in frontend before they are sent to a server.
 - Add Authentication to send the device authorization to a user.
 Without verification, the user cannot access the password manager.
 - Users can store their ID, passports and SNS info (data integrity protection).

 ### Additional tools, frameworks, libraries, APIs, or other resources for the future development
+- Firebase
 - Backend: C#

 ### What type of experience can user expect?